argoproj/argo-workflows/docs/artifact-repository-ref.md

     # if you want to use this config map by default - name it "artifact-repositories"
   name: artifact-repositories
   annotations:
-    # if you want to use a specific key, put that's key into this annotation
+    # v3.0 and after - if you want to use a specific key, put that's key into this annotation
     workflows.argoproj.io/default-artifact-repository: default-v1
 data:
   default-v1: |